 - 4. Fader use this to adjust the signal level at the output.
 Note that all output levels are set to maximum as a default (unity gain).
-If the fader "knob" is green, it means control of the output level is assigned to the physical MONITOR control on the Clarett USB's front panel.
+If the fader "knob" is green, it means that control of the output level is assigned to the physical MONITOR control on the Clarett's front panel.
 This assignment is made on the Device Settings page; see page 27. - 5.
 MUTE click this button to mute/unmute the output. - 6.
 STEREO assigns the output to be either one of a stereo pair or an individual mono output.
 In stereo mode, all output functions apply to both outputs forming the stereo pair. - 7.
 Meters A bargraph meter (two if configured for Stereo operation) is provided indicating the audio level at the output.
 A red audio overload icon appears when the output level clips.
-This icon can be cleared by clicking anywhere in the meter bar or selecting Clear all meters in the File menu.
+This icon can be cleared by clicking anywhere in the meter bar.

 As well as all the functions above, the Monitor Outputs also have one additional control, a DIM button.
-When active, the signal level is reduced by 18 dB.
+When active, Dim reduces the level in the monitors (the amount of reduction is determined by the Clarett device connected).